riveSunder/rivesunder/README.md

 <img src="assets/mpd_thruster_colorized.jpg">
 </p>

 RiveSunder here.
 I'm an interdisciplinary scientist broadly interested in exploring what it means to be an intelligent agent in this universe.
-I've worked largely in inverse problem solving and deep learning for optical microscopy in recent years.
+I dedicated a significant portion of my life to inverse problem solving and deep learning for optical microscopy, most recently at a super-resolution startup called [Oxford Nanoimaing](https://oni.bio).
+Before that I worked on problems in adaptive optics microscopy at [Oxford University](http://www2.eng.ox.ac.uk/dop).
 Currently I'm studying evolutionary and developmental algorithms as a path to intelligence, and in particular I am interested in issues of safety and meta-learning.

 ---